rwxrob/boost/README.md

 ## What changed since 2021?

-* Many topics pushed to separate Infrastructure Engineering Boost
+These changes are designed to empowering people with skills they need to *take themselves* to the next level, to pedal on their own (so to speak) after getting a good boost, both in ability and motivation.

-* Focus on cloud-native infrastructure engineer and security jobs
+* More pair programming
-* One five hour video recorded live every week
+* Longer, about 18 weeks
-* No longer daily, now 5-hours on Saturday
+* 5-hours on Saturday (not daily)
-* Increased total duration to 18 weeks-ish
+* Prep specifically for cloud native and security jobs (only)
-* Go [Bonzai](https://github.com/rwxrob/bonzai) programming projects and mentoring
+* Single, unedited YouTube video (no chapters unless you add)
-* More "hand holding"
+* Heavy on Go [Bonzai](https://github.com/rwxrob/bonzai) programming
-* Focus on Linux Ubuntu server VM on local machine
+* Headless Linux Ubuntu server VM on local machine (Mac, Windows, Linux)
-* Lighter on containers (Docker) and no Kubernetes (moved to own Boost)
+* Lighter on containers (Docker) and no Kubernetes

-## Possible Additional Boosts
+## Will you be doing Boosts for anything else?

 I'm toying with the idea of having Boosts year round.
 I'm conflicted because we can focus on the main one and create better material --- even